Zsolt Szilágyi (footballer): Playing career

 Szilágyi was born on 29 June 1981 in Cluj-Napoca, Romania and began playing junior-level football in 1991 at age 10 for local club Universitatea.
 He made his Divizia A debut on 28 May 1999 under coach Tiberiu Poraczky in a 6–0 away loss to FC Onești.
 That was his only appearance of the season, the team being relegated at the end of it.
 In the next season he played again only in one game as the team was relegated once more, but Szilágyi stayed with the club in Divizia C, helping it get promoted back to Divizia B after one season.
 In the following years, he played more frequently until 2005, when he suffered a cruciate ligament injury in his right leg during a game against Unirea Dej.
-Because of that injury, Szilágyi suffered three operations which kept him off the field for about three years, During that period, "U" Cluj got promoted to the first league, but was relegated after only one year, without him being able to help the team.
+Because of that injury, Szilágyi suffered three operations which kept him off the field for about three years.
+During that period, "U" Cluj got promoted to the first league, but was relegated after only one year, without him being able to help the team.
 In 2008, Szilágyi started to play again for The Red Caps, helping them gain promotion to the first league in 2010.
 He scored his first Liga I goal on 10 October 2010 in a 2–2 draw against Politehnica Timișoara.
 Subsequently, during a training session in December he suffered another torn cruciate ligament, this time at the left knee, which sidelined him for approximately one and a half years.
 In 2012, he started to play again for "U" Cluj, scoring two more Liga I goals, first in a 1–0 win over Gloria Bistrița and the second in a 1–1 draw against Săgeata Năvodari.
-Szilágyi's last Liga I game took place on 25 October 2013 in a 2–0 away loss to FC Vaslui, having a total of 37 games with three goals in the competition.
+Szilágyi's last Liga I game took place on 25 October 2013 in a 2–0 away loss to FC Vaslui, totaling 37 games with three goals in the competition.